 How do I change my booking?

 You can call us on 020 7467 8800 or send us an email to email@example.com, we’ll be happy to rearrange and inform your referring clinician.
-The centre is open between 8AM to 8PM, seven days a week.
+The centre is open between 8AM to 10PM on weekdays, and 8AM to 8PM on weekends.

 If you would like to book an appointment for X-ray, simply complete our step by step booking form and leave the rest to us.
 We will call or email you to confirm your booking*.
 Alternatively, you can request call back and one of our bookings team will be happy to contact you.